 We are authorized to issue up to five million shares of preferred stock in one or more series.
 Our Board may determine the terms of future preferred stock offerings without further action by our stockholders.
 If we issue additional preferred stock, it could affect stockholder rights or reduce the market value of our outstanding common stock.
 In particular, specific rights granted to future holders of preferred stock may include voting rights, preferences as to dividends and liquidation, conversion and redemption rights, sinking fund provisions, and restrictions on our ability to merge with or sell our assets to a third party.
-As of March 20, 2021, we have designated, issued and sold an aggregate of 47,000 outstanding shares of Series B Preferred Stock.
+We have designated, issued and sold an aggregate of 47,000 outstanding shares of Series B Preferred Stock.

-Two private equity firms and their affiliate's control, on an as-converted basis, an aggregate of 66% of our outstanding shares of common stock through their holdings of our Series B Preferred Stock, and this concentration of ownership along with their authority for designation rights for a majority of our directors and their right to approve certain of our actions has a substantial influence on our decisions.
+Two private equity firms and their affiliate's control, on an as-converted basis, an aggregate of 65% of our outstanding shares of common stock through their holdings of our Series B Preferred Stock, and this concentration of ownership along with their authority for designation rights for a majority of our directors and their right to approve certain of our actions has a substantial influence on our decisions.

-Ampersand Capital Partners ("Ampersand") holds 28,000 shares of our Series B Preferred Stock and 1315 Capital holds 19,000 shares of our Series B Preferred Stock.
-Accordingly, as of March 26, 2021, on an as converted basis, Ampersand and its affiliates beneficially own 39.1% of the Company's outstanding common stock of 4,112,055 and 1315 Capital and its affiliates beneficially own 26.5%.
+Ampersand holds 28,000 shares of our Series B Preferred Stock and 1315 Capital holds 19,000 shares of our Series B Preferred Stock.
+Accordingly, on an as converted basis, Ampersand and its affiliates beneficially own 38.7% of the Company's outstanding common stock of 4,217,063 and 1315 Capital and its affiliates beneficially own 26.3%.
 The conversion and sale by such holders of one or more large blocks of our common stock could have a negative impact on the market price of our common stock.